Homemade Ghee / Clarified Butter

 Unsalted butter – 4 sticks / 2 cups ( I usually use either Land-O’Lakes or Kirkland signature butter)

 Heat a heavy-bottomed pan at medium heat.
 Add the butter sticks and melt them.
 Reduce heat to low.
 Melted butter will turn frothy after 5 – 10 minutes and it makes a crackling sound while boiling.
-Boil stirring occasionally for 30 – 40 minutes.
-Ghee will be ready when it gives out a nice aroma and the milk solids collected at the bottom turns brown (take care not to burn them).
+Boil, stirring occasionally for 20 – 25 minutes over low medium heat.
+Ghee will be ready when it gives out a nice aroma and the milk solids collected at the bottom turns golden brown (take care not to burn them).
 Switch off.
 Let the ghee cool for about 15 – 20 minutes.
 Strain it using a very fine strainer or muslin cloth and transfer to a clean, dry bottle.
 Put the lid on when its completely cooled.
 It can be kept at room temperature for 6 months or more, if refrigerated.
 Use a clean, dry spoon while using.

 The prepared ghee solidifies and changes to a light yellowish color on cooling (see the pics below).